calvinckho/capacitor-jitsi-meet/ios/README.md

 5. Deploy it to your device

-## API
+### Optional: API Documentations and Modifying the Plugin

-JitsiMeet is an iOS framework which embodies the whole Jitsi Meet experience and makes it reusable by third-party apps.
+This is a rough outline of how to write the Swift code to comsume the Jitsi Meet SDK for mobile.
+Notice this documentation was written in Objective C++, but the author implemented in Swift.

 To get started: